-A good reference or a recommendation goes a long way.
-Are you sure you know who to use as a reference?
-If you don’t, you better start thinking about it.
-It is very important.
+A good reference or a recommendation goes a long way, everyone knows that.
+Therefore, you have to be sure you know who to use as a reference.
+If you aren’t, keep on reading as this will help!

 Surely, at some point in the recruiting process, you will be asked to provide a reference.
 Actually, it will often be more than one!
 This ask can be before the interview, after the interview, and some companies can wait until you are hired to ask for them.
 But, you will be asked to provide professional job references sooner or later.
 If you need a few ideas or a reminder of who should be on your list, keep on reading this article.
 We’re sure you will find it useful.